-The Krýsuvík Geothermal Area is a volcanic region as part of the larger Reykjanes Nature Reserve in Southwest Iceland, just 22 miles (35 km) south of Reykjavík, Iceland.
-The nature preserve is home to lava formations, crater lakes, bird cliffs, bubbling geothermic fields, and Earth’s largest blowing steam vent where visitors can experience geothermal power in a more natural setting; a well-maintained boardwalk winds through the geothermal fields, providing information and educational signs all around.
+The Krýsuvík Geothermal Area is a volcanic region that’s part of the larger Reykjanes Nature Reserve in Southwest Iceland, 22 miles (35 km) south of Reykjavík.
+The nature preserve is home to lava formations, crater lakes, bird cliffs, bubbling geothermic fields, and Earth’s largest blowing steam vent.
+A well-maintained boardwalk winds through the geothermal fields, providing information and educational signs all around.
 Camping is not allowed, and there are no designated stargazing spots, however, Krýsuvík is open 24 hours of the day so that visitors may observe their night sky unobstructed from city lights.
-For more information, please visit online.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.